JD/LLM at the University of Pretoria, South Africa

 Tuition and Financial Aid

-Applicants admitted by Cornell pay full Cornell tuition and fees during the first two years of study at Cornell, as well as during the third year at Humboldt.
+Applicants admitted by Cornell pay full Cornell tuition and fees during the first two years of study at Cornell, as well as during the third year at Pretoria.
 Students may continue to receive financial aid during the year in South Africa.
 Their package will reflect the expenses of living in Pretoria as opposed to Ithaca.